It’s Dan’s dream to have a midcentury modern room in our house which is just one reason we immediately loved the Longleaf Hotel in Raleigh.

 Longleaf’s Breakfast Bar

-- LucetteGrace, French patisserie (a personal favorite, since the day we moved to Raleigh, years ago)
+- LucetteGrace, French patisserie (a personal favorite, since the day we moved to Raleigh, years ago, and included in our Best of Raleigh list)

 - A Place at the Table (a thoughtful dining experience that also gives back the local community)